-AIP MALTA ENR-1.6 - 5 22 APR 2021 3.2.2 The broadcasted ADS-B messages are processed by ADS-B receivers and Surv ATM systems and presented on the Situation Data Display used by ATS provid aircraft with ADS-B IN and/or ACAS functionality.
-Aircraft transmitting ADS-B data may be provided with surveillance-based Air Traffic Services based on the ADS-B data, if the provided data quality is in compliance with the ATC service data quality requirements.
+AIP MALTA ENR-1.6 - 5 22 APR 2021 The broadcasted ADS-B messages are processed by ADS-B receivers and Surveillance systems, sent to the ATM systems and presented on the Situation Data Display used by ATS providers or can be used by othe aircraft with ADS-B IN and/or ACAS functionality.
+Aircraft transmitting ADS-B data may be provided with surveillance-based Air Traffic Services based on th ADS-B data, if the provided data quality is in compliance with the ATC service data quality requirements.
 3.3 ADS-B system requirements ADS-B system requirements For aircraft required to equip with ADS-B OUT per European Commission Implementing Regulation (EU) No 1207/2011 and subsequent amendments the applicable requirements are European Aviation Safety Agency (EASA) CS ACNS Subpart D, Section 4.
 3.3.2 For aircraft not required to equip with ADS-B OUT per European Commission Im No 1207/2011 and subsequent amendments the ADS-B OUT systems shall com below: 1.
 European Aviation Safety Agency (EASA) CS ACNS Subpart D, Section 4; or Federal Aviation Administration (FAA) Title 14 Code of Federal Regulation or AC No. 20-165B (or replacement) - Airworthiness Approval of ADS-B; , 3.
-European Aviation Safety Agency (EASA) CS-STAN; or ADS-B Out systems that are unable to meet the requirements above, must ensure that the aircraft always transmits a value of 0 (zero) for one or m quality indicators: NUCp (only for ADS-B version 0 units), NIC and/or SII disable ADS-B transmission.
+European Aviation Safety Agency (EASA) CS-STAN; or ADS-B Out systems that are unable to meet the requirements above, must ensure that the aircraft always transmits a value of 0 (zero) for one or more of the following position quality indicators: NUCp (only for ADS-B version 0 units), NIC and/or SIL, or disable ADS-B transmission.
 3.4 Graphic portrayal of area of ADS-B coverage